Approaches to Patient Management

 Based on retrospective, observational data.
 Factors associated with local recurrence postsurgery include tumor location, age of the participant, tumor size, margin status, and prior recurrence.5,10

-Gross tumor specimen post-resection showing ill defined borders (arrows)21
+Gross tumor specimen post-resection showing ill defined borders (arrows)20

 Surgery can cause additional morbidity for patients with desmoid tumors

-• Data from a prospective soft tissue database showed that 12% (18/146) of patients who received surgery for desmoid tumors experienced complications requiring prolonged hospital stays and/or additional operations24
+• Data from a prospective soft tissue database showed that 12% (18/146) of patients who received surgery for desmoid tumors experienced complications requiring prolonged hospital stays and/or additional operations23

-• The economic burden of surgery—including potential complications, repeat surgeries, and amputation—should be considered25
+• The economic burden of surgery—including potential complications, repeat surgeries, and amputation—should be considered24

 Locoregional Therapy

-Radiation therapy, cryoablation, and high-frequency ultrasound are sometimes used to help treat desmoid tumors.1,2,26,27
+According to the NCCN Guidelines, radiation therapy, cryoablation, and drug-eluting bead chemoembolization are sometimes used to help treat desmoid tumors.2

-The Desmoid Tumor Working Group Guideline does not recommend perioperative radiotherapy.1 Moderate-dose radiotherapy can be considered to provide local control for unresectable, progressive, extra-abdominal desmoid tumors if medical therapies are not available or not active.1,17,26 Caution should be exercised as to use of radiotherapy for abdominal wall tumors and in young patients given the risk of secondary malignancy.17,26
+Caution should be exercised as to use of radiotherapy for abdominal wall tumors and in young patients given the risk of secondary malignancy.16,25

 Clinical Trials

-Enrollment in a clinical trial may be considered an option for appropriate patients.28
+Enrollment in a clinical trial may be considered an option for appropriate patients.26

-To help with the diagnosis and management of desmoid tumors, explore the additional resources, clinical papers, and downloadable discussion tips in the Resources section.
+To help with the diagnosis and management of desmoid tumors, explore the additional resources, clinical papers, and downloadable discussion tips in the Resources & Expert Videos section.

-CT, computed tomography; FDA, Food and Drug Administration; MRI, magnetic resonance imaging; NCCN, National Comprehensive Cancer Network® (NCCN®); NSAIDs, nonsteroidal anti-inflammatory drugs.
+CT, computed tomography; FDA, US Food and Drug Administration; MRI, magnetic resonance imaging; NCCN, National Comprehensive Cancer Network® (NCCN®).

-2. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Soft Tissue Sarcoma V.2.2023. © National Comprehensive Cancer Network, Inc. 2023.
+2. Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Soft Tissue Sarcoma V.2.2024. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
-Accessed August 2, 2023.
+Accessed August 9, 2024.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.

 3. Easter DW, Halasz NA.
 Recent trends in the management of desmoid tumors.
 Summary of 19 cases and review of the literature.
 Ann Surg.
 1989;210(6):765-769.